This snowflake craft for kids is a great winter project that provides opportunities to work on fine motor skills and number sense.

 I want to show you a cute snowflake craft that you can make with your kids.
-The snowflakes sure are fun to make.
-But the best part is that kids can work on fine motor skills and many math concepts while they create.
+The snowflakes are fun to make, but the best part is that kids can work on fine motor skills and many math concepts while they create.

 Snowflake Craft Prep

 If you are making snowflakes with young kids you will need to do a little bit of prep work before the project.
 Don’t worry, it is really not difficult.
 I began by cutting pipe cleaners in half.